SOUVIIK-HUB/British-Airways-Virtual-Internship/README.md

 ## Task 1 : Web Scraping to gain company insights

-Business problem : British airways (BA) want to understand how people view BA customer experience to make our operations run more efficiently and make our customer experience even better.
+Business problem : British airways (BA) want to understand how people view BA customer experience to make their operations run more efficiently and make their customer experience even better.

 For this task, I did web scraping using the beautifulsoup library on the following website: https://www.airlinequality.com/airline-reviews/british-airways